 In some ways, Facebook Inc. Chief Executive Officer Mark Zuckerberg might be relieved.
 He prepared for harder questions than he got during his first testimony before U.S. lawmakers.

-No senator asked him, for example, about whether he should resign from Facebook -- a question Zuckerberg would have answered by saying he has solved big problems before, according to a snapshot of his notes from the Associated Press.
+No senator asked him, for example, about whether he should resign from Facebook -- a question Zuckerberg would have answered by saying he has solved big problems before, according to a snapshot of his from the Associated Press.
 Or about the fact that malicious actors may have abused Facebook’s search feature to scrape data on a majority of its 2 billion users, which, he would have explained, the company has resolved so it doesn’t happen again in the future.

 The executive had to clear up a few misconceptions about his product in exchanges with senators that came with a touch of irony, considering how misinformation is known to spread on his social network.
 No, Zuckerberg said, Facebook doesn’t sell data to advertisers or anyone else.
 (Instead, it has an ad-targeting system that allows advertisers to reach users based on their interests and activity without ever seeing their names.)
 Facebook also isn’t listening to people’s conversations via their phones’ microphones, or trying to silence conservative voices, he said.